farmdawgnation/giterrific/README.md

 * `/api/v1/repos/:path/commits/:ref/raw/[path/to/file]` - Retrieve the raw file at the path.
   * For files of a certain size, this is the only way to retrieve their content.

+### Versioning

+Giterrific follows a modified [Semantic Versioning](http://semver.org).
+Our version numbers are denotes using three numbers, separated by dots in the form of `MAJOR.MINOR.PATCH`.
+However, in addition to the version of the server we also have different versions of the API.
+For everyone's sanity, we've decided to use the `MAJOR` version of the Giterrific server to indicate the latest stable version of the API.

+So, for example:

+* Changes to the `PATCH` version may introduce backward-compatible bug fixes to any of the APIs that Giterrific exposes.
+* Changes to the `MINOR` version may introduce backward-compatible changes to the stable API, but breaking changes to the experimental API.
+* Changes to the `MAJOR` version denote the current experimental API becoming stable.

+So, if Giterrific's version is `0.1.0` then the APIs under `/api/v1` are considered experimental and may change in a breaking manner between minor releases.
+If Giterrific's version is `1.0.0` then the APIs under `/api/v1` are considered stable and the APIs under `/api/v2` are considered experimental.

 ## Giterrific Client for Scala

 ### Introduction